 - As we have clearly shown, HPS has been in need of a robust and evidenced/scientifically-based intervention program for many years. - The Pandemic has exacerbated existing achievement gaps, and it is now critical to implement these intervention services for our students as soon as possible.
-It's the right and ethical thing to do for our students and community. - The district anticipates that these intervention services will be recurring for years to come.
-However, adjustments may be made based upon the needs of our students. - We are proposing a much needed space study to determine how best to utilize our space.
+It's the right and ethical thing to do for our students and community. - As I have reported repeatedly, I anticipate that these intervention services will be recurring for years to come.
+However, adjustments may be made based upon the needs of our students. - Schools were never intended to accommodate individual office spaces.
+We are proposing a much needed space study to determine how best to utilize our space in every regard.
 Class sizes are high as reported and space is at a premium. - New positions will have to travel and share space as many existing services do already.
 We will make room.